titon/toolkit/docs/en/development/js.md

 ### Global Options ###

-The following options can be used to alter all components and are found under `Toolkit.options`.
+The following options are used to alter all components and are found under `Toolkit.options`.
 They can be modified in a similar fashion to component options (more information above).

 <table class="table">